 What is Portfolio Investment?

-An investment portfolio is an assortment of investable assets like stocks, bonds, cryptocurrencies, and more.
-These are divided into a proportion that caters to the investor’s risk propensity.
+An investment portfolio is an assortment of investable assets like stocks, bonds, cryptocurrencies, etc. These are divided into a proportion that caters to the investor’s risk propensity.
 It is a virtual basket that considers the following:

 - Your investment goals

 - When do you want to encash the amount invested?